Prabuty – Bishop’s Castle

 Architecture

 The castle was located in the north-west corner of the town.
-The slopes of the hill protected it from the west, where Lake Liwaniec was located, and partially from the north, while from the town side it was secured by the moat.
+The slopes of the hill protected it from the west, where a mill channel from the Liwa River flowed into the lake and spilled out to the north-east into a larger reservoir.
+On the town side, the castle was protected by a moat.

-The stronghold was a regular complex, similar to a quadrangle, originally two-winged, maybe with four corner turrets.
+The core of the castle was regular, similar to a quadrangle, originally two-winged, maybe with four corner turrets.
 It had the main house measuring 46.9 x 10.3 meters, located on the west side of the courtyard, standing on the bank of the slope falling towards the lake.
 It was connected to the side, shorter southern wing and through the porch with the dansker tower (latrine tower).
 In the north-east corner, opposite the main house, a four-sided tower was erected.

-There is no detailed layout of the rooms.
-It is known that there was a church in the castle, located in the south wing or in the north-west corner.
-The chapel of the Virgin Mary also belonged to the castle, but it was located outside its area.
-The rooms also mention are: refectory, bishop’s rooms and armory as well as economic facilities: a kitchen, a brewery, a bakery, a stable, a granary.
+From documents it is known that there was a church within the castle, located in the southern wing or in the north-western corner.
+The castle also had a chapel of the Blessed Virgin Mary, but located outside its premises.
+Among the rooms were also recorded: refectories, bishop’s chambers and armoury, as well as utility rooms: kitchen, brewery, bakery, stable, granary.
 The well was located in the western part of the courtyard.

 Current state

-The cellars of the west wing with surviving gothic rib vaults supported by pillars and inaccessible cellars of the southern wing, as well as the remains of the perimeter wall and relics of the tower have survived to the present day.
+The cellars of the west wing with surviving Gothic rib vaults supported by pillars and inaccessible cellars of the southern wing, as well as the remains of the perimeter wall and relics of the tower have survived to the present day.
+On a fenced and inaccessible area inside the walls of the ground floor of one of the castle buildings there is currently a model of the castle and the medieval town.
+Admission to the rest of the castle area is free.

 show this monument on map